Printer Friendly

 • Tell patient drug may cause erectile dysfunction.
 Encourage him to discuss this effect with prescriber.

-• Inform patient and family that drug's neurologic and motor effects increase risk of accidental injury.
+• Inform patient and family that drug's neurologic and motor effects increase risk of sudden onset of sleep without warning and accidental injury.
 Teach them ways to prevent injury.

 • Tell patient to move slowly when sitting up or standing, to avoid dizziness from sudden blood pressure decrease.